LLnCSoftware/mserve/README(original).md

 - **When you think you are in a situation where you anticipate new data distribution patterns (e.g., time-partitioned data)**
   *Consider option:* Let the load balancer direct queries to nodes specialized in different time ranges or data types.

-  Question: "data distribution patterns" would be good, why?
-If this is a given then everything else is clear to me.

 - **When you think you are in a situation where you might add specialized infrastructure in the future**
   *Consider option:* Designing a flexible load-balancing layer that can incorporate new hardware without major architectural changes.

-  Question: I don't really understand this.
-It feels very broad Is the idea that the load balancer could accommodate servers in a "hardware agnostic" way or... without... well... what kind of architectural changes would need to be made otherwise?

 - **When you think you are in a situation where you need to adapt quickly to changing traffic patterns**
   *Consider option:* An auto-scaling approach with a load balancer that spins up or down additional servers based on real-time metrics.

-  Question: Why is this beneficial?
-If you have X servers, why not just keep X servers running all the time?
-Does "spinning them down" save compute or energy or something?
-Why wouldn't you just be capable of accommodating max capacity at all times?

 ### Improved Availability